 This article was produced with our friends at DEWAR’S, who celebrate the entrepreneurial, adventure-embracing spirit of fathers everywhere.

 Whether you are a dad or you’re shopping for a gift for one, nailing down the perfect Father’s Day gift is a notoriously tough task.
-Fathers are taught to model selflessness and, let’s be real, do not accel as a species at the ask.
+Dads are taught to model selflessness and, let’s be real, do not excel as a species at the ask.
 And those aren’t just generalizations.
-The data bears this hypothesis out.
+The data bear this hypothesis out.
 According to a recent Fatherly survey of more than 1,000 dads, fathers are quick to put presence over presents–some 81 percent said they’d forego new stuff for quality time with their loved ones, specifically their partner.
 Still, any experience they might choose can be enhanced with the right gear (and, lest you get the wrong idea, almost 20 percent of guys are still eager to unwrap something awesome).
-That’s where this guide comes in handy.
-Just because a guy puts the needs of others ahead of his own doesn’t mean he can’t look, feel, eat, and drink good while doing it.
+That’s where this Father’s Day guide comes in handy.
+Just because a guy puts the needs of others ahead of his own doesn’t mean he can’t look, feel, eat, and drink well while doing it.

 The Trager Pro Series 34 has two huge racks that can accommodate 40 burgers, six chickens, 56 hot dogs, and 9 rib racks, which sounds like a lot, but 41 percent of dads want a new grill to feed their families on Father’s Day — and who’s gonna argue?
 Even if Dad’s not quite king of the grill, the Pro’s convection process and digital temperature gauge will ensure that sweet hardwood smoke gets circulated with delicious precision.